Joe Goss: Middleweight defence

 After several earlier fights were stopped by Police, Tom Allen and Joe Goss finally met on 5 March 1867 in Bristol for what a few historians considered a defense of the Middleweight championship of England.
 With Police still pursuing the combatants, the fight was relocated twice before commencing at last in Bristol.
 Goss had just completed a year in jail for his previous fight with Jem Mace.
 According to one account, Goss had a decided lead until the 34th round.
 Goss's right and Allen's left hands were somewhat disabled in the fighting, which caused the judges to end the fight in the 35th round in a draw.
 Like Jem Mace, Goss would soon flee to America where boxing was still popular, and somewhat less hounded by the Police, at least during exhibitions, where he would secure his income for the next few years.

 In America

 Goss was in America by July 1867, and remained there fighting primarily exhibitions through 1882, except for a brief trip back to London in January 1876.

 Goss returned to America on 15 April 1876, accompanied by Jem Mace, and spent the Spring and Summer travelling the country with the circus.
-He sparred much of the time from 1877–8 with the well-known wrestler, "Professor" William Miller, and the boxer Johnny Dwyer.
+He sparred much of the time from 1877 to 1878 with the well-known wrestler, "Professor" William Miller, and the boxer Johnny Dwyer.
 He was already 38 years of age, and had been brought over by Jem Mace under contract to the Howe and Cushing circus.
 Though he had not entered the competitive prize ring in nearly eight years, he hoped to eventually meet Tom Allen again and defeat him in a heavyweight championship contest.